 What We Do

-In 2011, the Coalition, with Bestcare Treatment services as its fiscal agent, received a Regional Health Equity Coalition grant from the Oregon Health Authority.
-The goal is to develop policy changes to address inequities in education, transportation, recreation, job creation and other factors that influence the health and wellness in underrepresented populations.
-These include, but are not limited to people of color, people with fewer financial resources, LGBTQ communities, people living with disabilities and those with mental illness or addiction difficulties.
+LTDC’s goals include developing policy changes to address systemic inequities in education, transportation, recreation, job creation and other factors that influence the health and wellness in underrepresented populations.
+These include, but are not limited to communities of color, people with fewer financial resources, LGBTQ communities, people living with disabilities and those with mental illness or addiction difficulties.

-• To build capacity within the Coalition and the community through trainings, communication and relationship building to lead social justice and policy change in the region.
+- To build capacity within the Coalition and the community through trainings, communication and relationship building to lead social justice and policy change in the region.

 - To create an ongoing regional plan, which will change POLICY in the region to improve equity and well-being in our community.